-Among other changes, the European Union (the "EU") Commission has formally adopted a new mechanism for the transfer of personal data from the EU to the United States, branded the "EU-US Privacy Shield" ("Privacy Shield").
-We are currently certified with the U.S. Department of Commerce to comply with the Privacy Shield Framework, however, companies will continue to face uncertainty to the extent they operate in both jurisdictions and transfer any Personal Data between the two.
-If we are investigated by a European data protection authorities could have a negative effect on our existing business and on our ability to attract and retain new customers.
+The European Union (the "EU") Commission has formally adopted a new mechanism for the transfer of personal data from the EU to the United States, branded the "EU-US Privacy Shield" ("Privacy Shield").
+We are currently certified with the U.S. Department of Commerce to comply with the Privacy Shield Framework, however, companies will continue to face uncertainty to the extent they operate in both jurisdictions and transfer any "Personal Data" between the two.
+If we are investigated by a European data protection authority and found to be out of compliance, we could face fines and other penalties.
+Any such investigation or charges by European data protection authorities could have a negative effect on our existing business and on our ability to attract and retain new customers.